KrishShah1912/Bulldozer-Price-Regression/README.md

 * Importance of domain-specific feature engineering (e.g., equipment age)
 * Using cross-validation to avoid overfitting
 * Building reproducible and modular ML workflows

-# 📬 Contact
-* Made with 💡 by Krish Shah 📧 LinkedIn | 🐙 GitHub